Nilomiranda/d-til/README.md

         | - I learned this today.md
 ```

+## Allowed content

+Check the file `constants.ts`.
+Use the variable `allowedFolderNames` to set an array of allowed folders that should be render in the application.

 ## Important notes

 Right now the requests to github are all unauthenticated.
 Rate limits to your requests may apply.